raphslalom/ds-vm/slalomdsvm/readme.md

 ### Sharing files between your laptop and the virtual machine

-Files on your laptop under `/vagrant/synchronized` and on the VM under `/synchronized` will be... synchronized ;) .
+Files on your laptop under `/Users/Shared/vagrant/synchronized` (Max OS X) or `/vagrant/synchronized` (Windows) will be automatically synchronized in the directory `/synchronized` on the VM.
 These locations act as a "tunnel" to move files between the 2 hosts.

 ### Installing Python packages